Community Kitchen

 Mobile Food Pantry

-CHOICES is a nutrition education program that helps individuals and families make smart choices at mealtime.
-The classes help people eligible for SNAP (food stamps) make healthy food choices within a limited budget and choose active lifestyles.
+Our nutrition education programs help individuals and families make smart choices at mealtime.
+The classes help people eligible for SNAP and other benefits make healthy food choices within a limited budget and choose active lifestyles.
 All classes are free and open to qualified individuals.

 Disaster Relief

-When the unthinkable happens, the Food Bank is prepared to respond.
+When the unthinkable happens, CTFB is prepared to respond.
 We work with Feeding America, the American Red Cross, federal and state agencies and other partners to provide direct food and water assistance, transportation of emergency supplies to affected areas and more.

 Regional Food Delivery